T

 landmark

 The site where the first shots of the Civil War were fired.
-Accessible by ferry, it offers a fascinating historical experience with panoramic harbor views.
+Accessible only by ferry, the tour includes a boat ride with narrated history and time to explore the fort itself.

 • Book ferry tickets in advance, especially during peak season.